williamatodd/devise-2fa/README.md

 [![Build Status](https://travis-ci.org/williamatodd/devise-2fa.png?branch=master)](https://travis-ci.org/williamatodd/devise-2fa)

 Devise TwoFactor implements two-factor authentication for Devise, using an rfc6238 compatible Time-Based One-Time Password Algorithm.
-* It uses the [rotp library](https://github.com/mdp/rotp) for generation and verification of codes.
+* Uses [rotp library](https://github.com/mdp/rotp) for the generation and verification of codes.
+* Uses [RQRCode](https://github.com/whomwah/rqrcode) to generate QR Code PNGs.
-* It uses the [RQRCode library](https://github.com/whomwah/rqrcode) to generate QR Code PNG's.
+* Uses [SymmetricEncryption](https://github.com/rocketjob/symmetric-encryption) to generate QR Code PNGs.

 It currently has the following features:

 * Url based provisioning of token devices, compatible with multiple applications.
-* Browsers can be set as 'trusted' for a limited time.
-During that time no OTP challenge is asked again when logging from that browser (but normal login will).
+* Browsers can be designated as 'trusted' for a limited time.
-* Two factors authentication can be **optional** at user discretion, **recommended** (it nags the user on every sign-in) or **mandatory** (users must enroll OTP after signing-in next time, before they can navigate the site).
-The settings is global, or per-user. ( **incomplete**, see below)
+* Two-factor authentication can be **optional** at user discretion or **mandatory** (users must enroll OTP after signing-in next time, before they can navigate the site).
 * Optionally, users can obtain a list of HOTP recovery tokens to be used for emergency log-in in case the token device is lost or unavailable.

 Compatible token devices are: